 Multiple VA Loans

 You are absolutely able to use your benefit more than once, and you can even use it for multiple VA loans.
-As mentioned above, the only limit is the amount of your entitlement.
-If you have more entitlement left, you can use it for another home.
-If you use your benefit and then sell your home, the entitlement is fully reinstated.
+The only limit is the amount of your entitlement.
+If you have more entitlement left, then you can use it for another home.
+If you use your benefit and then sell your home, then the entitlement is fully reinstated.

-Whether you’re looking to downsize or expand, you are welcome to purchase a new home with a VA loan even if your current home was also financed through a VA loan.
+Whether you’re looking to downsize or expand, you are welcome to purchase a new home with a VA mortgage even if you also financed your current home through a VA loan.

 Foreclosures and VA Loans